 Tracking mobile app experience through numbers only brings half of the truth to the plate.
 To get to know what users love (or hate, for that matter), you should dig into the qualitative feedback such as that coming from in-app surveys, online reviews, or direct interactions with your support teams.

-• They’re contextual, meaning you use them in the time and place needed.
-For example, if you’d like to ask users how they evaluate a new feature, you can set up an in-app survey to trigger directly after they interact with it.
+They’re contextual, meaning you use them at the right time and place.
+For example, if you’d like to ask users how they evaluate a new feature, you can set up an in-app survey to be triggered directly after they interact with it.
 This kind of context-specific information is more relevant and actionable.

-• In-app feedback allows you to gather real-time insights into how users adopt your product.
-It can help identify user frustration, friction points,and usability issues, as well as areas where users are particularly satisfied with seamless experience.
+In-app feedback allows you to gather real-time insights into how users adopt your product.
+It can help identify user frustration, friction points, and usability issues, as well as areas where users are particularly satisfied with a seamless experience.

 “We ask three questions that help us classify our users and put them into one of our targeting groups.
 And then that information is also saved in Braze, our CRM tool, and the team uses that for content personalization.”

-CSAT surveys are a great way to check how satisfied your users are immediately after using a feature, product, or completing certain action within your app.
+CSAT surveys are a great way to check how satisfied your users are immediately after using a feature or a product, or completing certain action within your app.

-💡Tip: Usually measured on a 5-point scale, you can also use a smiley scale to get more traction on mobile.
+💡Tip: It’s usually measured on a 5-point scale, but you can also use a smiley scale to get more traction on mobile.

-Product-market fit brings valuable feedback when you’ve launched a new app to see to what degree it satisfies the market demand.
+Product-market fit surveys provide valuable feedback when you’ve launched a new app, helping you assess how well it meets market demand.

-💡Tip: Just like Landing, you can search for the right value proposition that will help you in reaching success in your industry.
+💡Tip: Just like Landing, you can search for the right value proposition that will help you achieve success in your industry.

 We've had the same Product-Market Fit survey running since October 2021.
 It is something we kept running no matter what else changed.
 There's a litany of ways that we use it.
 Number one is to see what people say is the main benefit of Landing.
 It translates into the value prop that we are providing for people.

-Personalization is one of the key elements to engage with your app users, so it’s a good idea to kick off with a welcome survey to collect basic information about them.
+Personalization is key to engaging your app users, so starting with a welcome survey to collect basic information is a great idea.

-💡Tip: Apart from the typical questions about name, or how often would users like to get app updates, ask about something specific for your field.
+💡Tip: Apart from the typical questions about name or preferred frequency of app updates, ask about something specific to your field to get more relevant insights.

 Analyze open-text feedback with customer feedback analytics

-For example, Survicate dashboard provides a real-time analysis of all your in-app surveys, automatically counting CSAT, CES, or NPS scores.
+For example, the Survicate dashboard provides a real-time analysis of all your in-app surveys, and automatically counts CSAT, CES, or NPS scores.

-For more detailed queries, you can use a chat-based Research Assistant, which uses all your available feedback that you connected to answer any particular question regardin your users’ opinions.
+For more detailed queries, you can use a chat-based Research Assistant which uses all your available feedback that you connected to answer any question you might have about your users’ opinions.

 Keep your finger on online reviews and app ratings